fma2/pcp-intro-web-development-2016/assignments/by-week/week2.md

 #Week 2 Pacing

-This week we will work on CSS and grid-based design.
+This week we will work on CSS and responsive design.

 ###Monday, June 29